 - If you have received an AP test score of 3 on the Calculus BC test, you will be registered for MA3160 (Calc III).
 Upon earning a grade of C or better in Calc II, you will be awarded credit for MA1160 (Calc I) and MA 2160 (Calc II).
 If you prefer to start lower, email email@example.com.

 - If you placed into MA1032 (Pre-Calculus) and your major requires Chemistry, you will initially be scheduled in CH1000 (Introductory Chemistry).
 If you have a working knowledge of high school chemistry, are proficient in algebra, and have good problem solving skills, you may want to change your class to CH1150/1151 (University Chemistry I).
 For more information on Chemistry course selection go here.
 To request a change to your Chemistry course, email firstname.lastname@example.org.

 Only students WITHOUT the above MUST take ALEKS.

 Your advisor’s information will be accessible on Banweb one week prior to orientation.
 Access a full listing of undergraduate academic advisors by major.
 Please note not all advisors hold summer office hours.
 You'll have the opportunity to meet with your advisor during your first-year or transfer orientation program.

 When do I meet with my academic advisor?

-All first-year students will meet with their advisor on the Monday of Orientation Week.
+All first-year students will meet with their advisor during fall orientation.
 Advisors will also hold open office hours throughout the week to address additional questions and schedule changes.
 Transfer students will meet with their advisor during Transfer Student Orientation.